kobizz/CarID/ADDON_SETUP.md

 # Home Assistant Addon Setup Guide

-This guide explains how to configure the parking classification service as a Home Assistant addon.
+This guide explains how to configure the CarID classification service as a Home Assistant addon.
 The service uses Google Cloud Storage for image storage.

 ## 🏠 **Home Assistant Addon Configuration**